maridonkers/org.photonsphere/content/post/2024-07-13-propellor.md

 # Debian
 I use Propellor to manage my `Debian` installation (it replaced my `NixOS` installation — which I reconsidered because of this: [abdication of founder](https://lunduke.locals.com/post/5819317/nixos-commits-a-purge-of-nazi-contributors-forces-abdication-of-founder))

+Update [za 14 dec 2024 22:45:39 CET]: I have now calmed down and returned to NixOS :-}

 # Setup

 Install Propellor as follows: